Tom-Achache/Biomes-Objects/README.md

 Then I expanded this dataset with four additional classes, for which I fetched images on Google Earth and online.

 These two dataset can be found in the `Dataset` folder.

+## Setup

+This project was made on Google Colab, to speed up the training of the NNs, but can be run without it.
+In that case, please ignore the first section of the notebook.

 ## Running the notebook